 Virtual Personal Assistant

-If you’re an organised person then the role of a remote personal assistant could be the role you’re looking for.
-Busy business people hire personal assistants to do everything from schedule meetings, book travel, file tax returns and other odd jobs.
+If you’re an organised person then the role of a remote personal assistant, known as a virtual assistant or VA, could be the role you’re looking for.
+Busy business people hire virtual assistants to do everything from manage their social media or write content, through to schedule meetings, book travel, file tax returns and other odd administrative tasks.

-The remote personal assistant has grown in role in recent years and there’s lots of potential to work for an interesting range of clients.
+The role of virtual assistant has grown in recent years and there’s lots of potential to work for an interesting range of clients.
 You might find yourself working full time for one client, or perhaps having a portfolio of different clients.
+And while there are often virtual assistants who charge very low prices, there is definitely room in the market for a specialist who can work with high end clients.

 In terms of training, there isn’t much you need to do, although some proof of your organisational skills might be useful.
 This might be previous experience as an office manager or personal assistant, but in general you can get up and running with this in a very short period of time.

-Often touted as the best choice for remote workers, a software coder or developer can be a great job if you’re technically minded.
+Often touted as one of the best choices for remote workers, a software coder or developer can be a great job if you’re technically minded.
 The truth is, it’s pretty hard work, with a lot of time spent in front of a screen fiddling with code.
+But if you’re considering this role, chances are you’re already a technical specialist with programming skills.

 Got a good WPM?
 Copying audio to text, typing up old documents to digital and other transcribing based activities are a good way to make money from home.
 It’s not the highest paying job on this list, but it’s easy to get started and work from home.